CBEP-SoCB/LCWMD_Monitoring_sum/Graphics/DO_Graphics.md

 year, which might affect estimation of things like seasonal trends.
 We could add it back in, but with care….

-*Full\_Data.csv* does not include a field for precipitation from the previous day.
-In earlier work, we learned that a weighted sum of recent precipitation provided better explanatory power.
-But we also want to check a simpler model, so we construct a “PPrecip” data field.
-This is based on a modification of code in the “Make\_Daily\_Summaries.Rmd” notebook.

 ``` r
 fn <- "Full_Data.csv"
 fpath <- file.path(sibling, fn)